-I’m writing the James Lalonde thriller novels under the pen name A. D. Hay, and preparing the first three novels for publication.
+I write the James Lalonde amateur sleuth mystery novels under the pen name A. D. Hay.

-When I’m not writing and revising thrillers, I’m a book coach for aspiring authors.
+When I’m not writing and revising mysteries, I’m a book coach for aspiring authors.
 I help aspiring authors just like you, to write and market their books, so they can create their dream business, build their author platform, and be creatively independent, on my Authorpreneur Blog and through my one to one coaching services.
 As a coach, I help new writers to prepare their manuscripts for professional editing.
 Basically, I help writers when they get stuck or are confused about the revision process.
-I’m also the host of The Authorpreneur Podcast.
+I’m also the host of The Authorpreneur Podcast™️.
 Right now, I’m editing my soon to be published mystery novel, Duplicity which is the second book in the James Lalonde mystery series.

 When I’m not writing, hosting my podcast or coaching aspiring authors, live in London with my husband Roland, who happens to be the most amazing man in the world, and I can’t believe he picked me.
 And, no, I’m not at all biased.